robonoff/HPC-DATA-INFRASTRUCTURE-2024-2025/TUTORIAL.md

 ansible-playbook 00_main.yml --tags kub
 ```

-This is to ensure only the strictlynecessary commands are run, so that we can first enlarge the VM where *kubernetes* is running to fit everything.
+This is to ensure only the strictly necessary commands are run, so that we can first enlarge the VM where *kubernetes* is running to fit everything.

 ### SIMPLE PROXY (optional)